 - Sale to an outside third party.
 This is sometimes the best option to get the greatest financial return on your business.

-- Transfer the business to family member.
+- Transfer the business to family members.
 Upsides of this option is it keeps business and family together and allows the owner to stay active in the business with their children through transition.

 The longer you have to make business succession plan, the more options you have.
 These are three big decisions you have to make – how, when and who?